MoussaBoussi/CBDAO-General/README.md

 **This is an optional step for this project**.
 Short for GO-Ethereum, geth is a command-line tool that allows you to connect to the public Ethereum blockchain and deploy your contracts on it.
 You’ll need to first install Geth, and then later, when you’re ready, launch a node.

 Note that connecting to the public Ethereum blockchain is no trivial task, and it will likely take a very long time to download depending on your system specs.
-I won’t go into deploying contracts on the public blockchain here, but you can follow the  [Geth documentation](https://github.com/ethereum/go-ethereum)  if you are interested.

-That’s it!
-You’ve now installed the major packages needed to go forward with a simple smart contract project.
+Instructions: [Geth documentation](https://github.com/ethereum/go-ethereum).

 #### Clone Bree